mk80/notekeep/README.md

   launch with notekeep

-  * deletion.sh doesn't work yet
+  * deletion.sh : will now delete a page but not a book...